Iris Murdoch: Political views

 Murdoch won a scholarship to study at Vassar College in the US in 1946, but was refused a visa because she had joined the Communist Party of Great Britain in 1938, while a student at Oxford.
 She left the party in 1942, when she went to work at the Treasury, but remained sympathetic to communism for several years.
 In later years she was allowed to visit the United States, but always had to obtain a waiver from the provisions of the McCarran Act, which barred Communist Party members and former members from entering the country.
 In a 1990 Paris Review interview, she said that her membership of the Communist Party had made her see "how strong and how awful it [Marxism] is, certainly in its organized form".

-Aside from her Communist Party membership, her Irish heritage is the sensitive aspect of Murdoch's political life that has attracted interest.
-Part of the interest revolves around the fact that, although Irish by both birth and traced descent on both sides, Murdoch did not display the full set of political opinions that are sometimes assumed to go with this origin.
 Biographer Peter Conradi wrote: "No one ever agrees about who is entitled to lay claim to Irishness.
 Iris's Belfast cousins today call themselves British, not Irish ...
 [But] Iris has as valid a claim to call herself Irish as most North Americans have to call themselves American".
 Conradi notes A. N. Wilson's record that Murdoch regretted the sympathetic portrayal of the Irish nationalist cause she had given earlier in The Red and the Green, and a competing defence of the book at Caen in 1978.
 The novel, while broad of sympathy, is hardly an unambiguous celebration of the 1916 rising, dwelling upon bloodshed, unintended consequences and the evils of romanticism, besides celebrating selfless individuals on both sides.
 Later, of Ian Paisley, Murdoch stated "[he] sincerely condemns violence and did not intend to incite the Protestant terrorists.
 That he is emotional and angry is not surprising, after 12–15 years of murderous IRA activity.
 All this business is deep in my soul, I'm afraid."
 In private correspondence with her close friend and fellow philosopher Philippa Foot, she remarked in 1978 that she felt "unsentimental about Ireland to the point of hatred" and, of a Franco-Irish conference she had attended in Caen in 1982, said that "the sounds of all those Irish voices made me feel privately sick.
 They just couldn't help sympathising with the IRA, like Americans do.
 A mad bad world".